0Saurav/Exploratory-Data-Analysis-for-world-layofss/README.md

 ## Description

-In this project, we conduct Exploratory Data Analysis (EDA) on the layoffs_staging2 dataset.
+In this project, I conduct Exploratory Data Analysis (EDA) on the layoffs_staging2 dataset.
 The dataset provides insights into layoffs across various companies, industries, countries, and time periods.
-Through SQL queries, we uncover patterns, trends, and insights to gain a deeper understanding of the layoffs landscape.
+Through SQL queries, I uncover patterns, trends, and insights to gain a deeper understanding of the layoffs landscape.

 ## Dataset Overview